exhibitjs/exhibit/README.md

 Exhibit is a little library for 'streaming' the contents of one folder into another, transforming them on the fly.

-It's kind of like a Yeoman/Brunch–style workflow, but reconceived as a library, with an Express-like API:
+It's a bit like a Yeoman/Brunch–style workflow, but reconceived as a library, with an Express-like API:

 ```js
 exhibit('folder-a')